tagion/website-home/docs/docs/index.md

 Innovative aBFT consensus mechanism (Hashgraph) enables sharding for **scalability** and real DEX with price-matching for **interoperability**.

-### Low fees

-Transaction fees in Tagion are burned, not paid to validators; thus, there is no incentive to keep them high.
-Most of the time, you'll pay a **fraction of $0.01 equivalent**.

 ## Tagion VS Legacy

 ### Cryptographic ownership